TimotheeMickus/alien-egg-sum/README.md

  + all necessary info to replicate the experiments: data, models, source code

 The code is available in the `sum_game/` directory.
+Data and models can be found under `.data/` and `.models/` respectively.
-The `outputs/` directory contains productions from the two models, such as the messages they produced
+The `outputs/` directory contains productions from the two models; i.e., the messages they produced.
+Source code for the report, including images, are available in `tex_report/`.

 ## Installation